rats-endorsements-distribution/draft-howard-rats-coserv/materials/rats-wg-interim-2025-05-02/main.md

 # Requirements and Guiding Principles

-* Decoupling of message and transport (eg. could transact over HTTP/REST or CoAP)
+* Decoupling of message and transport (_e.g._ could transact over HTTP/REST or CoAP)
-* Adaptable to different interaction models (eg. fetch everything, fetch deltas, pub/sub)
+* Adaptable to different interaction models (_e.g._ fetch everything, fetch deltas, pub/sub)
-* Efficient use of the transport (eg. amenable to client-side or server-side caching)
+* Efficient use of the transport (_e.g._ amenable to client-side or server-side caching)
 * Support constrained consumers - optimise data volume and minimise client-side processing burden
 * Specialise for "RATS-native" artefacts (endorsed values, reference values, trust anchors), but allow some extensibility
 * Re-use existing RATS designs where possible, and align to CDDL data model